 Author Archive | Durham County Library

-Durham County Library will host Nathan Thomas for a talk on his life in politics at 3 p.m. on Sunday, September 7, at the Main Library, 300.
-N. Roxboro St.
+Durham County Library will host author Craig LeHoullier for a reading and discussion of his new book, Epic Tomatoes, at 7 p.m. on Thursday, May 7, at the Main Library, 300 N. Roxboro St.

 Durham County Library will host the annual Día de los Niños/Día de los Libros (Day of the Children/Day of the Books) Celebration from 10 a.m. to 3 p.m. on Saturday, May 2.
 A range of events are planned at six library locations, including crafts, storytimes, tours, visits with community organizations and more.

 Durham County Library has won the American Library Association John Cotton Dana Library Public Relations Awards for the 2014 community reads program, Durham Reads Together featuring March: Book One by Congressman John Lewis.
 Considered to be ALA’s most prestigious award, the John Cotton Dana Award, provided in conjunction with the H. W. Wilson Foundation and […]